Sowing and Transplanting in October

 • Tomatoes

 • It is easy to sow tomatoes now!
-And with the predicated hot and dry summer, you have a great chance of harvesting basket loads.
+And with the summer predicated to be warmer then average, you have a great chance of harvesting basket loads.
 We are thinking about best transplanting date for our field tomatoes - anywhere from mid October - Early November depending on temperature.
 We have found that if wait until night temperatures are consistently above 15C, we have robust growth that thwarts disease and pests.

 • Basil, Marigolds and Herbs